15 Tips and Tricks for Storing Holiday Decorations

 Artificial Christmas trees are assembled in color-coded layers.
 After a few years, the colors rub off or you lose the instructions, and putting the tree together gets confusing.

 Try this simple trick.
 When you disassemble the tree at the end of the season, do it one level at a time.
 Once all the branches from one level are off, duct-tape them together and number each layer with a marker.
+As you put them away into a container, start at the base and end with the top.
 Next year, the tree will go together in a snap.

 Wrap Tree Branches